 Just that quick shot of Man Soo Lee brought back some great memories of being at the ballpark.
-Like many young baseball fans, I was the type of kid that loved to get to games super early for batting practice.
-I would camp out in a perfect spot in the front row next to the White Sox bullpen and that meant Lee was close by, usually shagging fly balls.
+Like many young baseball fans, I was the type of kid who loved to get to games super early for batting practice.
+I would camp out in a perfect spot in the front row next to the White Sox bullpen, which meant Lee was close by, usually shagging fly balls.

 And he was very generous with those baseballs.

-Lee’s English wasn’t perfect, but he could still communicate with fans and he would always be goofing around.
-For example, it might take a quick game of Rock-Paper-Scissors to get a ball from him.
+Lee’s English wasn’t perfect, but he could still communicate with fans and was always goofing around.
+It might take a quick game of rock-paper-scissors to get a ball from him.

 And I know I’m not the only one who still appreciates Man Soo Lee’s relationship with the fans.
 Just in sending out that tweet on Monday, I received similar sentiments in response:

 I got an autographed baseball by him somewhere.
 Great moment of my life— Luke Marzano (@Marz4215) April 6, 2020

 I was at the Last Home Game of the 2004 Season.
 Lee was catching in the Bullpen and came over to chat with Me and My Friend.
 He told Us that Next Year they would win it all.
 Who knew He could see the future?— Choco-Taco (@Basindrive) April 6, 2020